CentLinux | Learn How to Install CentOS/Rocky Linux Servers

 Select "Install OpenSSH Server" for remote administration of your Ubuntu Server.
 Leave the other options to defaults and press Done to continue.

-If you want to install additional server environments on your Ubuntu LTS machine, then you can select the available snaps from this screen.
+If you want to install additional server environments on your Ubuntu machine, then you can select the available snaps from this screen.

 We are not selecting any snap here, because, as a best practice we always prefer to install any software on server if and only if it is required, thus enforcing the concept of Bastion system.